AdiAddons/AdiButtonAuras/doc/Rules.md

 ## Restricted Lua environment

 The rule-defining functions only have access to a restricted set of WoW API functions.
-There are all "read-only" functions.
-The exact list of allowed functions are availabe in [RuleDSL.lua](../RuleDSL.lua#L580).
+These are all "read-only" functions.
+The exact list is available in [RuleDSL.lua](../core/RuleDSL.lua#L589).

-However, a set of additional functions is available to help writing the rules.

-A set of helpers is available to create new rules with minimum effort, see [RulesRef.md](RulesRef.md).
+A set of helpers is also available to minimize the effort when creating new rules (see [RulesRef.md](RulesRef.md)).

 The other constants and functions are useful only if you have to write your own customized rules using [`Configure`](RulesRef.md#Configure).